kxxt/aspeak/README.md

                         Locale to use, default to en-US -v VOICE, --voice VOICE
                         Voice to use.

+Text options:
+  -p PITCH, --pitch PITCH
+                        Set pitch, default to 0
+  -r RATE, --rate RATE  Set speech rate, default to 0.04
 ```

 - If you don't specify `-o`, we will use your default speaker.
 - If you don't specify `-t` or `-s`, we will assume `-t` is provided.
+- You must specify voice if you want to use `-p` or `-r` option.

 ### Examples